jshor/symbology/README.md

 node-addon-example
 ==================

-Sample starter application for a Node C++ addon packaged with node-pre-gyp.
+Sample application of a Node C++ addon packaged with [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).

+If you are interested in learning how to write C++ addons see the [official guide](http://nodejs.org/api/addons.html#addons_hello_world).

+This repo is meant to be copied from as start code for your own C++ module.
+And the docs below are meant to be a template for how you might document your module once packaged with `node-pre-gyp`.

 ## Depends